-This is one of the main themes of the novel, suggesting that, in many ways, people are like zombies long before they are zombies.
+This is one of the main themes of the novel, suggesting that, in many ways, people are like zombies long before they become the decomposing brain-eaters.

 R finds himself the protector of Julia–she’s alive and pretty amazing.
 She’s unlike any of the Living or the Dead.
 Where R’s cognitive abilities are severely compromised, what with being dead and all, Julia is clever in a philosophical sense.
 She explains that the source of the “plague” was not anything like a virus or nuclear contamination, but was from “a deeper place.”
 She actually uses the word “sin.”

 Its source is not any direct divine judgment per se, but because we’ve “crushed ourselves down over the centuries” (221).

 I think we crushed ourselves down over the centuries.
 Buried ourselves under greed and hate and whatever other sins we could find until our souls finally hit the rock bottom of the universe.
 And then they scraped a hole through it, into some … darker place.